World leaders head to London for Queen Elizabeth II funeral

 The silence in the hall was briefly broken Friday when a man lunged at the coffin.
 London police said Sunday that a 28-year-old London man, Muhammad Khan, has been charged with behavior intended to “cause alarm, harassment or distress.”
 He will appear in court on Monday.

-The lying-in-state continues until early Monday morning, when the queen’s coffin will be moved to nearby Westminster Abbey for the funeral, the finale of 10 days of national mourning for Britain’s longest-reigning monarch.
+The lying-in-state continues until early Monday morning, when the queen’s coffin will be moved on a gun carriage pulled by 142 Royal Navy ratings to nearby Westminster Abbey for the funeral, the finale of 10 days of national mourning for Britain’s longest-reigning monarch.

-After the service Monday at the abbey, the late queen’s coffin will be transported through the historic heart of London on a horse-drawn gun carriage.
+After the service Monday at the abbey, the late queen’s coffin will be transported through the historic heart of London on the state gun carriage.
 It will then be taken in a hearse to Windsor, where the queen will be interred alongside her late husband, Prince Philip, who died last year.

 Follow AP coverage of Queen Elizabeth II at https://apnews.com/hub/queen-elizabeth-ii